overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 #### Window sizes notes

-* For windows that are already opened: the sizes returned in the callback already consider the DPI scaling ("DPI-aware").
+* For windows that are already opened: the sizes returned in the callback already consider the DPI scaling.
 * For newly created windows: the sizes are **not DPI-aware**.

 ## obtainDeclaredWindow(windowName, overrideSetting, callback)